-- 16.1 An employee classified as an AHP; DSO; GFSc; LE; LEC; MeS; or PO, will be entitled to: - 16.1.1 Reimbursement of the reasonable cost of appropriate professional development expenses incurred during their employment subject to the following: - a) The professional development is a compulsory requirement of a recognised professional registration or accreditation body applicable to the employee's professional capacity in order for the employee to maintain or acquire his or her registration or accreditation in the professional occupation or capacity in which he or she is employed; and - The agency explicitly requires such registration or accreditation to be maintained or acquired for the performance by the employee of the duties for which he or she is employed; - c) Provided that reimbursement will not apply: - (i) If the employee does not successfully complete the relevant professional development; or - (ii) If the employee ceases for any reason to be registered or accredited or is the subject of any disciplinary process being undertaken by the registration or accreditation body that may result in loss of registration or accreditation (but reimbursement will apply if there is no adverse disciplinary finding); or - (iii) If the fees or charges were partly or wholly incurred before entering employment with the agency or undertaking with the agency the duties of the applicable professional occupation, provided that the agency may agree to meet any part that arises during employment or the performance of the relevant duties. - 16.1.2 Up to 5 days paid professional development leave over two years to attend approved professional development for which the employee is entitled to reimbursement under this clause.
-Any request for leave beyond 5 days will be subject to the applicable (discretionary) processes within the agency in relation to paid or unpaid leave. - 16.2 This clause does not detract from the operation of clause 15 Training and Development.
+- 16.1 An employee classified as an AHP; DSO; GFSc; LE; LEC; LSC; MeS; or PO, will be entitled to: - 16.1.1 Reimbursement of the reasonable cost of appropriate professional development expenses incurred during their employment subject to the following: - a) The professional development is a compulsory requirement of a recognised professional registration or accreditation body applicable to the employee's professional capacity in order for the employee to maintain or acquire his or her registration or accreditation in the professional occupation or capacity in which he or she is employed; and - The agency explicitly requires such registration or accreditation to be maintained or acquired for the performance by the employee of the duties for which he or she is employed; - c) Provided that reimbursement will not apply: - (i) If the employee does not successfully complete the relevant professional development; or - (ii) If the employee ceases for any reason to be registered or accredited or is the subject of any disciplinary process being undertaken by the registration or accreditation body that may result in loss of registration or accreditation (but reimbursement will apply if there is no adverse disciplinary finding); or - (iii) If the fees or charges were partly or wholly incurred before entering employment with the agency or undertaking with the agency the duties of the applicable professional occupation, provided that the agency may agree to meet any part that arises during employment or the performance of the relevant duties. - 16.1.2 Up to 5 days paid professional development leave over two years to attend approved professional development for which the employee is entitled to reimbursement under this clause.
+Any request for leave beyond 5 days will be subject to the applicable (discretionary) processes within the agency in relation to paid or unpaid leave. - 16.1.3 Regional: This sub-clause applies to a regional employee to whom clause 16.1.1 applies and whose headquarters are more than 100km by road (including ferry) from the Adelaide GPO ('the regional employee'). - a) If the regional employee travelled by road (including ferry) to the appropriate professional development for which the employee is entitled to reimbursement under this clause, the regional employee will be entitled to travelling time in accordance with the following: - (i) If the regional employee's headquarters is more than 100km by road (including ferry) from the Adelaide GPO that employee will be entitled to receive one day of travelling time per annum for the purposes of undertaking applicable professional development within metropolitan Adelaide or at a location more than 100km by the safest direct road (including ferry) route from the employee's headquarters. - (ii) If the regional employee's headquarters is more than 200km by road (including ferry) from the Adelaide GPO that employee will be entitled to receive two days of travelling time per annum for the purposes of undertaking applicable professional development within metropolitan Adelaide or at a location more than 200km by the safest direct road (including ferry) route from the employee's headquarters. - 16.2 This clause does not detract from the operation of clause 15 Training and Development.